-You can spend hours upon hours identifying all the problems or areas for improvement for a website, but I’m going to go over how to perform a quick, 5 to 15 minute, SEO Audit for small to medium websites.
+You can spend hours upon hours identifying all the problems or areas for improvement for a website, but I’m going to go over how to perform a quick 15 minute SEO Audit for small to medium websites.

 I’ve performed hundreds of SEO audits for friends, clients, and family.
-From this experience, I’ve learned that there are three optimal times when it’s necessary to perform an SEO Audit.
+From this experience, I’ve learned that there are three optimal times when you should conduct an SEO Audit.

 Apart from these specific times, it’s also best to perform a quick audit monthly or quarterly, depending on how often the site’s content changes.

 After reading this guide, you will:

 - Know how to analyze a website using Screaming Frog and understand the results.

 - Be able to identify key issues with broken links, page titles, meta data, and much more…